olimorris/persisted.nvim/README.md

 ### Ignored directories

-You may specify a table of directories for which the plugin will **never** autosave and/or autoload from.
+You may specify a table of directories for which the plugin will **never** autosave and autoload from.
 For example:

 ```lua
 {